 It started out as a water skiing festival in 1953, and has turned into one of the nation’s longest-running and most popular pirate festivals.
 Sponsored by the Greater Fort Walton Beach Chamber of Commerce and its annual sponsors, the Billy Bowlegs Pirate Festival always takes place on the first full weekend in June.
 People come by land, sea, and air to join in this family-friendly event.

 The first pirate sightings will undoubtedly be at the Thursday night festivities at the landing.
 Those bold pirates will be scouting out the town, looking for the Mayor's weaknesses - and tempting the locals into debaucherous behavior!
 Capt.
 Billy LX has decided to come to town early this year - with his Krewe of Bowlegs and other Krewes from around the nation.
 We've heard talk of a band and more entertainment - something to distract the locals.
 Stay tuned!

-Mayor Anderson and Reed's Raiders are plotting and planning their defense of the City - will this be the year that the Mayor keeps control of Fort Walton Beach???
+The Mayor of Fort Walton Beach and Reed's Raiders are plotting and planning their defense of the City - will this be the year that the Mayor keeps control of Fort Walton Beach???
 Or once again, will the Krewe of Bowlegs take over our fair city?

 (This following information is taken from a Coronation Program for the Krewe of Bowlegs on June 5, 1982)